WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Introduction

 \section{Introduction}

 National meteorological and hydrological services are responsible for providing vital environmental predictions to users around the world \citep{WMO17}.
-These forecasts are essential for economic growth and for the preservation of lives and property across sectors as diverse as public safety, agriculture, resource management, power generation and transportation.
+These forecasts are essential for economic growth and for the preservation of lives and property across sectors as diverse as public safety, agriculture, resource management, power generation, and transportation.
 The United Nations' Early Warnings for All (EW4All) initiative aims to ensure that this critical information is globally accessible by the end of 2027 \citep{WMO22}.

-This ambitious timeline overlaps with the rapid emergence of artificial intelligence (AI)-based weather prediction (AIWP) models.
-Employing a graph neural network architecture, \citet{Lam23} demonstrated that AIWP could generate forecasts whose skill was comparable to that of leading operational physically based models for a small fraction of the computational cost.
+This ambitious timeline overlaps with the rapid emergence of artificial intelligence (AI)-based weather prediction (AIWP) models that can generate forecasts whose skill is comparable to that of leading operational physically based models for a small fraction of the computational cost \citep{Rabier26}.
 Although the first generation of deterministic AIWP systems \citep{Keisler22, Pathak22, Bonev23, Bi23, Lam23, Lang24} suffered from problems including excessive smoothing, poor dynamical balance, and unphysical results \citep{Bonavita24}, focused development efforts have mitigated these weaknesses \citep{Kochkov24,Bodnar25,Bonev25,Moldovan25,Sha25,Lang26}.
-The ``quiet revolution'' of physically based NWP \citep{Bauer15} has become much louder as private industry and academic partners join the effort to improve forecasts for a wide variety of end users \citep{Shenolikar25}.
+The ``quiet revolution'' of physically based NWP \citep{Bauer15} has undergone a radical transformation as private industry and academic partners join the effort to improve forecasts for a wide variety of end users \citep{Shenolikar25}.